mhornstein/DK-NLP/deployment/README.md

 ### 3. Kubernetes Deployment

-The Kubernetes configuration is provided for deploying the application in development mode only.
+The Kubernetes configuration in `deployment\kubernetes` is provided for deploying the application in development mode only.

 Here also, the services are mapped to the following ports and can be accessed using port forwarding:
 - Server: Port 3000